auth0/docs/articles/connections/passwordless/regular-web-app-sms.md

 <div class="phone-mockup"><img src="/media/articles/connections/passwordless/passwordless-sms-receive-code-web.png" alt="SMS one-time code"/></div>

-Lock will ask for the code that has been sent to the provided number via SMS.
+<dfn data-key="lock">Lock</dfn> will ask for the code that has been sent to the provided number via SMS.
 The code can then be used as a one-time password to log in:

 ![](/media/articles/connections/passwordless/passwordless-sms-enter-code-web.png)

-Once the user enters the code received via SMS, Lock will authenticate the user and redirect to the specified `callbackURL`.
+Once the user enters the code received via SMS, Lock will authenticate the user and redirect to the specified <dfn data-key="callback">`callbackURL`</dfn>.

 ::: note
 You can follow any of the [Regular Web App Quickstarts](/quickstart/webapp) to see how to handle the server-side authentication callback.